Oia, Greece: History

 The settlement of Oia had been mentioned in various travel reports before the beginning of Venetian rule, when Marco Sanudo founded the Duchy of Naxos in 1207 and feudal rule was instituted on Santorini.
 Under the da Corogna family, Agios Nikolaos Kastell (Καστέλι του Αγίου Νικολάου), also called Apanomeria (Απανωμερία), was one of five local citadels.
 Its residential keep, Goulas, is now in the oldest part of the town, on its southwestern edge.

 In 1537, Hayreddin Barbarossa conquered the Aegean islands and placed them under Sultan Selim II.
-However, Santorini remained under the Crispo family until 1566, passing then to Joseph Nasi and after his death in 1579 to the Ottoman Empire.
+However, Santorini remained under the Crispo family until 1566, passing then to Joseph Nasi and after he died in 1579 to the Ottoman Empire.

 From the 16th to the 19th century, the settlement was designated Apanomeria on maps.
-In the mid-17th century, Jean de Thévenot uses the name Castelli San Nicolas.
+In the mid-17th century, Jean de Thévenot used the name Castelli San Nicolas.
 The name was changed to Oia in the second half of the 19th century.

 In the late 19th and early 20th centuries, the town was a mariners' town that flourished as a result of seaborne trade throughout the Mediterranean, particularly as part of the trade route between Russia and Alexandria.
-In 1890 Oia had approximately 2,500 residents and approximately 130 sailing ships.
+In 1890, Oia had approximately 2,500 residents and approximately 130 sailing ships.
 There was a wharf in the bay of Armeni.
-Excellent wine was produced in quantity in the hinterland and exported to France amongst other places.
+Excellent wine was produced in quantity in the hinterland and exported to France, amongst other places.
 However, the arrival of steam and the concentration of shipping at Piraeus caused the town's seagoing trade to collapse, and agriculture also diminished as increasing emigration took place, especially to Piraeus and Laurium.
-The economy of the town declined in the early 20th century on account of wars, economic depression and over extraction of fish resources.
+The economy of the town declined in the early 20th century on account of wars, economic depression, and overexploitation of fish resources.

 The 7.8 magnitude earthquake on 9 July 1956 caused considerable damage.
 The epicentre of the strongest aftershock (magnitude 7.2) was located off the northern coast of Santorini.
 The earthquake was followed by renewed emigration, and in 1977 Oia had only 306 inhabitants.
-After the earthquake, the village redeveloped into an attractive tourist town of the Cyclades, and is known as a "picture perfect" town which gets crowded with people during the summer season.
+After the earthquake, the village redeveloped into an attractive tourist town of the Cyclades, and is known as a "picture-perfect" town, which gets crowded with people during the summer season.